2020PB/police-brutality/reports/Ohio.md

 Police warn protestors blocking road that chemical agents will be deployed.
 The crowd mostly disperses after the warning, but police start using mace anyway.
 Police continue to use tear gas, flashbangs, and mace, even after protestors are out of the roadway.
 In part 2 of the video at 7:58, one of the used flashbang canisters is shown.
 It is labeled 5440 Launchable Flameless Expulsion OC.

-tags: pepper-spray, flashbangs, tear-gas, protestor
+tags: pepper-spray, stun-grenade, tear-gas, protestor

 id: oh-canton-1